Image via Pixabay

 We are all so very different in how we experience these things, if you are struggling with any of them, or are worried you didn’t identify them in the past then you are more than welcome to use the contact form to get in touch and I’d happily discuss them with you in a way that is more applicable to your own situation.

 This is the second in my ‘A Switchy Girls Guide to Kink, Fetish and BDSM’ series of posts.
-The next installment will be published on March 12th and is titled ‘Aftercare – With or Without a Partner’.
+The next instalment is ‘Aftercare – With or Without a Partner’.
 If you would like to hear more of my thoughts you can tune in to the #ProudToBeKinky Podcast, or you can follow me on Twitter and Instagram or you can send a friend request on Fetlife through _Floss_.